awesome31/learning-curve/docs/intro.md

 ## Goals for 2025

-This year I am focused on learning as much as I can about cloud services and how they work.
-I want to complete AWS Solutions Architect Associate certification.
+This year I am going to be learning Rust.
+I want to be proficient in Rust by the end of the year.

 ## Apps I have been a part of